 Generally, our business outlook is highly correlated to general U.S. economic conditions.
 During periods of increasing employment and economic expansion, demand for our services tends to increase.
 Conversely, during periods of contracting employment and / or a slowing domestic economy, demand for our services tends to decline.
 As the economy slowed during the last half of 2007 and recessionary conditions emerged in 2008 and during much of 2009, we experienced less demand for our staffing services.
 During the second half of 2009, we began to see signs of market stabilization and a modest pick-up in activity levels within certain sales channels and technologies.
 During 2010, market conditions continued to strengthen over the course of the year and activity levels within most of our sales channels progressively improved.
 In 2011 and 2012, activity levels continued to trend up in most technologies and sales channels.
-During 2013 and 2014, we continued to see a steady flow of solid activity in our contract staffing business; however, tightness in the supply side (skilled IT professionals) of our business in 2014 negatively impacted our new assignment successes.
-During 2015, these supply side issues continued to impact our new assignment successes despite solid overall demand for our services.
-Permanent placement activity levels were up in 2015 for the second consecutive year.
-As we enter 2016, we view growth in the job market and a modestly expanding domestic economy as positive factors for our industry.
+During 2013, 2014 and 2015, we continued to see a steady flow of solid activity in our contract staffing business; however, tightness in the supply side (skilled IT professionals) in our business in 2014 and 2015 negatively impacted our new assignment successes.
+Solid activity levels in our contract staffing business continued during 2016, however, recruitment challenges remain due to the tightness in the supply of skilled IT professionals.
+As we enter 2017, we view growth in the job market and an expanding domestic economy as positive factors for our industry.
 However, we also see supply side pressures continuing to pose challenges for us and our industry as a whole.

-In addition to tracking general U.S. economic conditions, a large portion of our revenues are generated from a limited number of clients (see Item 1A, the Risk Factor entitled "Our revenues are highly concentrated and the loss of a significant client would adversely affect our business and revenues").
+In addition to tracking general U.S. economic conditions, a large portion of our revenues is generated from a limited number of clients (see Item 1A, the Risk Factor entitled "Our revenues are highly concentrated and the loss of a significant client would adversely affect our business and revenues").
 Accordingly, our trends and outlook are additionally impacted by the prospects and well-being of these specific clients.
 This "account concentration" factor may result in our results of operations deviating from the prevailing U.S. economic trends from time to time.